Gl0dny/micromouse-simulator/README.md

 <!-- TODO

-Simulator:
-Logika decyzji micromouse 1, 2 ,3 ,4
-loggin mouse route
+Logika decyzji micromouse right hand, backtracking  + dwa more complex loggin mouse route to a file fix loggin in the maze/logger classes number of steps mouse takes time of the simulation stop + reset simulation

 Singleton maze?